edgarroman/zappa-django-guide/docs/walk_domain.md

 Combined with Zappa, these services will all be used in this walkthrough.
 Note that many companies and organizations can provide these services and some, like Amazon, can provide all three.

 Ultimately, the AWS API Gateway will be associated with a new, dedicated CloudFront distribution that not only leverages the digital certificate to provide HTTPS, but also hides the Zappa environment path.
-Finally, a DNS record will point to this new CF Distro to complete the experience for the end user.
+Finally, a DNS record will point to this new CloudFront Distro to complete the experience for the end user.

 ## Registering your Custom Domain